Worl0r/Semantic_Segmentation_U-NET/README.md

 pip3 install torch==1.12.1+cu113 torchvision==0.13.1+cu113 torchaudio===0.12.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```

 *Note:* These version are mandatory for the **[Gricad Calculator]( https://gricad.univ-grenoble-alpes.fr/)**.
-Feel free to adapt these versions to your own environement.
+Feel free to adapt these versions to your own environment.

 3. Your first step is to train a model.
 Tune the variables in the *config.py* file (the values displayed here are the ones used for our results) :